qxdddliu/m-1/README.md

 not.
 I now believe AGI should not be built privately or publicly and instead one solution is to increase human intelligence with a privately built neural lace like [Neuralink](https://neuralink.com/) which you can read about [here](http://waitbutwhy.com/2017/04/neuralink.html).

 Today, many groups are trying to build AGI to help humanity.
-However, I believe strong AI should not be built because:
+However, I believe AGI should not be built because:

 1. Humans are the domaint species on Earth because of our intelligence.
 2. If we make another species (code based AGI) smarter than us then there is no way for us to control it